master-csmi/2024-m1-parareal/README.md

 # The Lorenz System and Parareal Algorithm

 ## Context
-the development of the parareel algorithm in feel++ in parallel and in C++.
+the development of the parareal algorithm in feel++ in parallel and in C++.

 ## Roadmap
 - Implement Lorenz Model for order 1 and 4 using constant time steppin.